Increasing Domain Infill Asymptotics for Stochastic Differential Equations Driven by Fractional Brownian Motion: Inconsistency of the of when the estimator of is inconsistent

-Again, note that the conclusion does not depend upon compactness or non-compactness of the parameter space $\mathfrak B$, since in neither case $\tilde\beta_{T,n}$ can converge to $\beta_0$, for all $\beta_0\in\mathfrak B$. \end{proof} \begin{remark} Theorems \ref{theorem:incons_noncompact1} and \ref{theorem:incons_noncompact2} show that if the estimator of $H$ is inconsistent, then this induces inconsistency in the $MLE$ of $\beta$.
+\begin{remark} Theorems \ref{theorem:incons_noncompact1} and \ref{theorem:incons_noncompact2} show that if the estimator of $H$ is inconsistent, then this induces inconsistency in the $MLE$ of $\beta$.
 Thus, these results caution against simple-minded usage of estimators of $H$ that lack theoretical validation of consistency.
 Hence, the heuristic estimators of $H$, discussed in Section \ref{sec:discussion} need not be automatic choices, as generally treated by practitioners.
 Since we showed strong consistency of the $MLE$ of $H$ in Theorems \ref{theorem:consistency} and \ref{theorem:consistency2}, we recommend $MLE$ as the appropriate estimator of $H$. \end{remark}